Sambir

 Day 4: Phu Acclimatization Day

 Day four is all yours.
-It is an acclimatization day to let your body adapt to the changed atmosphere.
-On this day, you’ll explore the nearby area of Phu Valley and ensure your body is acclimatizing well.
-You can go to Himlung Base Camp, viewpoint, or Tashi Lakhang Gompa.
-Most trekkers prefer to visit the Gompa, which is 3-4 km from Phu village.
-Tashi Lakhang Gompa is the old Buddhist cultural hub listed among the 108 world’s great Buddhist monasteries.
-Likewise, people believe that the last one was constructed by Karmapa Rinpoche.
+It is an acclimatization day to let your body adapt to the changed altitude.
+On this day, you’ll explore the nearby area of Phu Valley.
+You’ll ensure your body is acclimatizing well.
+You can hike to Himlung Base Camp viewpoint, a scenic spot, or visit Tashi Lhakhang Gompa.

-After exploring the monastery, experience the culture, natural diversity, and religious practices of ethnic groups like Gurung, Lama, and Ghale in the Phu Village.
-After a pleasant day, return to your tea house and sleep peacefully.
+Most trekkers prefer to visit the Gompa, which is 3-4km from Phu gaon or village.
+It is an ancient Buddhist cultural hub, listed among the 108 world’s great Buddhist monasteries.
+People believe that the monastery was constructed by Karmapa Rinpoche himself.
+After exploring the monastery, you experience the culture, natural diversity, and religious practices of ethnic groups like Gurung, Lama, and Ghale in Phu Village.
+After a pleasant day, you’ll return to your tea house and rest peacefully.

 Itinerary Details